 The TJPA receives expenditure-driven restricted capital grants from the Federal government.
-Details for the various Federal government direct capital grants are presented in the "Schedule of Expenditures of Federal Awards" ("SEFA").
+Details for the various active Federal government direct and pass-through capital grants are presented in the "Schedule of Expenditures of Federal Awards" ("SEFA").
 In addition to the grants listed in the SEFA, during the fiscal years ended June 30, 2002 through 2008, \$8,795,355 in Federal Transit Formula Grants were passed through from the San Francisco Municipal Transportation Agency to the TJPA and disbursed.

-The State of California provides direct expenditure-driven restricted capital grants, the details for which are presented in Note 8, Local and State Revenue Funding Agreements.
+The State provides direct and pass-through expenditure-driven restricted capital grants, the details for which are presented in Note 8, Local and State Revenue Funding Agreements.
 Land transferred (conveyed) from the State and scheduled to be permanently retained by the TJPA is recorded as a capital contribution.
-Land transferred (conveyed) from the State which is scheduled to be re-conveyed to the SFRA at the end of the interim construction period is recorded as an intergovernmental liability.
+Land transferred (conveyed) from the State which is scheduled to be re-conveyed to the City at the end of the interim construction period is recorded as an intergovernmental liability.
 See Note 4, Capital Assets, for details regarding State-conveyed land.

-Grants from local agency expenditure-driven restricted shared revenues for the TJPA Capital Program are provided from:
+Grants from local agency expenditure-driven restricted shared revenues and pass-through grants for the TJPA Capital Program are provided from: